derhansen/sf_banners/Documentation/Main/Introduction/WhatDoesItDo/Index.rst

 The extension can be used as a plugin or by TypoScript.

-The extension is developed with Extbase and Fluid and works with all TYPO3 version from 4.5.x to 6.1.x
+The extension is developed with Extbase and Fluid and the current version support TYPO3 6.2 LTS.
+A version for TYPO3 4.5 - 6.1 is available on TER.